yahsieh37/Visual-Saliency-Prediction/README.md

 The datasets used in the project can be found [here](http://saliency.mit.edu/datasets.html) for MIT1003 dataset and [here](http://salicon.net/) for SALICON dataset.

 ### Metrics
+Codes for calculating scores of the metrics used in the project are under the folder `metrics/`.
+Use `cal_score.m` to process all saliency prediction results in a given folder.

  ### References:
  [1] Zhang, H., Goodfellow, I., Metaxas, D., & Odena, A. (2019, May).
 Self-attention generative adversarial networks.
 In International Conference on Machine Learning (pp. 7354-7363).
 PMLR.